frank-ceballos/frank-blog/content/posts/02CoronaWisconsin/index.md

 {{< 02bar "images/03BarPlot.html" >}}

-The number of cases and deaths in Texas continue to exponentially increase, it looks like the situation is far from its peak.
+The number of cases and deaths in Wisconsin continue to exponentially increase, it looks like the situation is far from its peak.
 It's extremely important now more than ever that you wash your hands frequently, maintain social distance, and practice respiratory hygiene in order to slow down or maintain the current rate the virus is the spreading.
 It might seem that practicing this